Sports Coach Logo Sports Coach Training Principles Fitness Components

 Types of Pilates Exercises

 The two fundamental distinctions are made based on the equipment used.
-On the one hand, training exercises solely require a soft and spongy surface known as a mat.
+On the one hand, training exercises require a soft and spongy surface known as a mat.
 These comprise beginner, intermediate and advanced moves according to their difficulty level.

 The Benefits of Doing Pilates